John Allen and Elisha Rumsey registered the name of Ann Arbor on May 25 at the Detroit Register of Deeds.

 First businesses started, including a drug store, tailor, grocery store, and blacksmith; first church (Presbyterian).

 Several taverns, sawmills, and grist mills opened.
 Population: 400-500 people; Elisha Rumsey died of fever.
+The Ann Arbor Library Association was formed.

 James Kingsley was appointed Judge of Probate.